LiskaC/redi-variables/var-declaration.md

 *who has seen JS before?
 What did you learn?*

 ## Types of variable declaration

-slide 5
+ - const
+ - let

+ - var
-- var is outdated
+var is outdated

+## Scope
 - const and let are also able to be scoped globally and functionally.

 - useful takeaway: Global vs function vs block scope